|Atomic Mass||158.925 g.mol −3|

 |ChemSpider ID||22397||ChemSpider is a free chemical database|

-- Terbium (Tb) is a chemical element with atomic number 65 represented with the symbol Tb in the periodic table, which was discovered by Carl Mosander in the year 1843.
+- Terbium (Tb) is a chemical element with the atomic number 65 represented by the symbol Tb in the periodic table, which was discovered by Carl Mosander in the year 1843.

 - It is named after the village of Ytterby in Sweden.

 - Terbium is a soft, ductile, malleable and very rare element.
-It is so soft that can be cut with a knife.
+It is so soft that it can be cut with a knife.

-- Tb is stable in air to some extent and oxidizes very slowly.
-It is attacked by cold water.
+- Terbium is stable in the air to some extent and oxidises very slowly.
+It reacts with cold water

 - It has simple ferromagnetic properties at temperatures below 219k.
 It changes into a helical antiferromagnetic state above 219 k, where all atomic moments in a particular basal plane layer are parallel.

 - It is very rare to find this metal as a free element.
 Terbium is always available with other rare earth elements like monazite, xenotime, and euxenite.
 Some of the richest commercial terbium sources are ion adsorption clays of southern China.

 - It is used as a doping agent in calcium tungstate, calcium fluoride and strontium molybdate which are used in solid-state devices.
-Works as a crystal stabilizer of fuel cells.
+Works as a crystal stabiliser of fuel cells.

 - Alloys of terbium are used in the manufacturing of electronic devices like sensors, sound bug devices, and actuators.

-- It is also used in the manufacture of color tv tubes and fluorescent lights.
+- It is also used in the manufacture of colour tv tubes and fluorescent lights.

 - Terbium has no biological use and has low toxicity.
-When contacted, it may cause serious irritation to skin and eyes.
+When contacted, it may cause serious irritation to the skin and eyes.